sr2echa/sahaya/README.md

 # ![🦄 Acknowledgments](https://github.com/sr2echa/sahaya/assets/65058816/76cc1c9d-a676-4703-83b5-cec48a077f8d)

-We are highly thankful to all those who were part of our product research and filled the form.
-We got more feedback, ideas & suggestions that we are actively developing and many of which we put into effect!
+> We are highly thankful to all those who were part of our product research.
+We got tons of feedback, ideas & suggestions that we are actively developing and many of which we put into effect!

-Special thanks to [Vikranth](https://www.instagram.com/vikranth_jagdish) for helping with the video.
+> Special thanks to [Vikranth](https://www.instagram.com/vikranth_jagdish) for helping with the video.

+> We'd also like to thank our testing group who helped shape our application.

 ---
 <h6> <samp>